7 answers to your top litter box maintenance questions.

 Why bother with all that scooping when you can buy a self-cleaning litter box, plug it into the wall, and watch it do its thing?
-Because many cats hate them.
+Because many cats don't like them.
 Self-cleaning litter boxes can be noisy and are easily clogged.
-If your self-cleaning litter box breaks down, you’ll have a disgusting mess on your hands.
+If your self-cleaning litter box breaks down, you’ll have a big mess on your hands.
 And the kicker?
 You’ll have to clean it eventually, anyway.

 6. What kind of litter works best?

 Clumping clay?
 Shredded paper?
 Walnut shells?
 Grass?
 Flushable?
 The selection of available litters can baffle conscientious cat owners.
 The best litter is the one that you and your cat like to use and find to be a healthy choice.
 We always recommend a clumping, non-clay, natural litter as these are eco friendly, safe for your cat, and the clumping litter works best with our reusable litter liners.

 Dispose of litter with regular household trash, litter or clumps should NEVER be flushed or poured down the drain.